 Graduating in 2008 from U.C.L.A., Torneros resides and works in Oakland, California.
 However, since Los Angeles decriminalized street art in 2013, she and others were free to create this vibrant art form in the beautification of the city.

 Her high power murals are known for their bright colors and the mixing of figurative and abstract imagery in her compositions of hybrid beings.
 Unlike the traditional rendering of flowers in “Bloom,” her murals usually show ethereal motion in a freer style, where she employs splashes, drips, and spray paint’s gauzy effects.

 Torneros has had commercial commissions, one of which was a Nike portrait of Kobe Bryant.
 She has produced art work for gallery settings and has had solo exhibitions in San Francisco, Hollywood, and Los Angeles’s Think Tank Gallery.

 She has several murals up across L.A., including one on the campus of the Robert F. Kennedy Community School in Koreatown and another downtown at 9th and Main Streets.
-Toreros also has a mural at Rose Ave and 4th Street in Venice.
+Torneros also has a mural at Rose Ave and 4th Street in Venice, California.